-Utility-# Issue title Issue description Remedies required and alternative timeline if applicable conductor program recurring issue that was discussed in the WSD Action Statement for SCE's 2020 WMP and in the WSD Revision Notice for SCE's 2021 WMP Update.
+Utility-# Issue title Issue description Remedies required and alternative timeline if applicable accuracy of SCE's current risk model.
+SCE-21-06 Inadequate justification for scope and pace of its covered conductor program As described in Sections 1.1, 5.1, and 5.8, SCE does not provide adequate justification for the scope and pace of its covered conductor program.
+This is a recurring issue that was discussed in the WSD Action Statement for SCE's 2020 WMP and in the WSD Revision Notice for SCE's 2021 WMP Update.
 SCE's justification is not based on up-to-date circuit segment prioritization and risk calculations.
 Additionally, in SCE's justification for its covered conductor program, it does not discuss evaluating individual circuit segments to determine the most appropriate mitigation measure for that segment.
-Instead SCE proposes to deploy covered conductor regardless of the location, circumstances, and risk of catastrophic wildfire for that circuit segment. outputs of its updated Wildfire Risk Models with an emphasis on: i) The explicit consideration of all possible alternative mitigation initiatives along with a justification for why the preferred mitigation initiative was selected over and above the alternatives considered; ii) Reduction of catastrophic wildfire risk; iii) Reduction of PSPS events; iv) Selecting mitigation initiatives for individual circuit segments based on the specific location, circumstances, and risk of catastrophic wildfire.
-2. Re-scope SCE's covered conductor program based on the re-evaluation in part (1) as well as following remedies for other key issues identified within the Action Statement to specifically and effectively target risk of catastrophic wildfire and PSPS.
-SCE-21-07 Inadequate joint plan to study the effectiveness of enhanced clearances RCP Action-SCE-18 (Class A) required SCE, PG&E, and SDG&E to "submit a joint, unified plan" to begin a study of the effectiveness of extended vegetation clearances.
-SCE, PG&E, and SDG&E presented the "joint, SCE, PG&E, and SDG&E will participate in a multi-year vegetation clearance study.
-Energy Safety will confirm the details of this study in due course.
-The objectives of this study are to:
+Instead SCE proposes to deploy covered conductor regardless of the location, circumstances, and risk of catastrophic wildfire for that circuit segment.
+SCE must: 1.
+Re-evaluate the scope, and pace of its future covered conductor program using the outputs of its updated Wildfire Risk Models with an emphasis on: i) The explicit consideration of all possible alternative mitigation initiatives along with a justification for why the preferred mitigation initiative was selected over and above the alternatives considered; ii) Reduction of catastrophic wildfire risk; iii) Reduction of PSPS events; iv) Selecting mitigation initiatives for individual circuit segments based on the specific location, circumstances, and risk of catastrophic wildfire.
+2. Re-evaluate the scope of SCE's covered conductor program based on the re-evaluation in part (1) as well as following remedies for other key issues identified within the Action Statement to specifically and effectively target risk of catastrophic wildfire and PSPS.
+SCE-21-07 Inadequate joint plan to RCP Action-SCE-18 (Class A) 34 required SCE, PG&E, and SDG&E SCE, PG&E, and SDG&E will participate in a multi-year

-A note about the numbered conditions referenced in this document: "RCP Action-SCE-[#]" here refers to one of the actions required by the WSD in its evaluation of SCE's Remedial Compliance Plan of 2020, issued Dec.
+34 A note about the numbered conditions referenced in this document: "RCP Action-SCE-[#]" here refers to one of the actions required by the WSD in its evaluation of SCE's Remedial Compliance Plan of 2020, issued Dec.
 30, 2020.
 The WSD issued 20 such orders (RCP Action-SCE-1 through RCP Action-SCE-20).
 There are two other related sets of references in this document: "SCE-[#]" refers to one of the actions required by the WSD in its evaluation of SCE's 2020 WMP issued June 11, 2020 (SCE-1 through SCE-22).
 "QR Action-SCE-[#]" refers to one of the actions required by the WSD in its evaluation of SCE's first quarterly report issued Jan.
 8, 2021 (QR Action-SCE-1 through Action-SCE-28).
-Additionally, there are conditions that may be referenced by "Guidance-[#]", which refer to the requirements made of PG&E, SCE, SDG&E, Bear Valley Electric Service, Liberty Utilities, and PacifiCorp, addressing key areas of weakness across all six WMPs in Resolution WSD-002 "Guidance Resolution on 2020 Wildfire Mitigation Plans" issued June 19, 2020 (Guidance-1 through Guidance-12)
+Additionally, there are conditions that may be referenced by "Guidance-[#]", which refer to the Footnote continued on next page.